LwMQ Hashing and Auxiliary API

 Fast CRC Functions

 The Crc16 function produces a T10-DIF CRC.
-The Crc32 function produces a CRC-32 ISO/HDLC.
-The Crc64 function produces a CRC-64/XZ (CRC-64/GO-ECMA).

 The resulting CRCs are meant to be used for message data corruption/validation checks.
 Each CRC correspond to some CRC standard but there are so many we had to pick some.
 For generic CRC’s not provided here, you can use any external CRC library.

-As a rule of thumb, use Crc16 for quick integrity checks on small messages (up to a few KBs) and Crc32 otherwise (up to several MBs) then Crc64 for huge messages, or switch to 64 or 128 bit hashes for added peace of mind at the expense of performances, or HMACs if you want to authentify the sender (by the fact they know a secret key) in addition to verifying the message integrity through a 128-bit hash.
+As a rule of thumb, use Crc16 for quick integrity checks on small messages (up to a few KBs) and Crc32 otherwise (up to several MBs) then Crc64 for huge messages, or switch to 64 or 128 bit hashes for added peace of mind at the expense of performances, or HMACs if you want to authenticate the sender (by the fact they know a secret key) in addition to verifying the message integrity through a 128-bit hash.

-On de receiving side, knowing the payload, the HMAC, and the pre-shared secret key, it is easy so see that they either didn’t know the key, or that the message content was altered during transmission, as they cannot change the content and fix the hash without also knowing the secret key.
+On the receiving side, knowing the payload, the HMAC, and the pre-shared secret key, it is easy so see that they either didn’t know the key, or that the message content was altered during transmission, as they cannot change the content and fix the hash without also knowing the key.

 Some security architects advocate that authentication or encryption must be super-strong or not be used at all.
 Here at LwMQ we think that a little security is better than no security.
 We also believe in the defense-in-depth principle where multiple layers of security are used conjointly to form a better defense.